MohamedMesto/love-your-body2/README.md

 ## Site Structure

-Love Light Photography consists of 5 page website with 4 pages that the user can navigate between via the navigation bar.
+Love Your Body (Fasting Treatment) consists of 6 page website with 5 pages that the user can navigate between via the navigation bar.
 The Home page is the default loading page.
 The Logo is centered and is also linked to the Home Page.
-On the left hand site of the logo are two navigation links of [Home](index.html) and [Packages](packages.html).
-And on the right side of the logo are another two navigation links of [Gallery](gallery.html) and [Contact](contact.html).
+On the right hand site of the logo are five navigation links of [Home](index.html) , [Fasting Steps](fasting.html) ,[Fasting World](fasting_world.html) , [Join us](join_us.html).[Fasting books](books.html)

 ## Design Choices